1/7 Eggersdorf Rd. Ormeau

 Tooth decay, a progressive condition that damages the structure of the teeth, often manifests through various telltale symptoms.
 One of the earliest indications is heightened sensitivity to temperature extremes.

-Individuals may experience sharp, fleeting pain when consuming hot or cold beverages and foods, or even when exposed to cold air.
-As the decay progresses, this sensitivity might extend to sweet or acidic foods as well.
+Individuals may experience sharp, fleeting pain when consuming hot or cold beverages and foods or even when exposed to cold air.

 These cavities can sometimes host food particles, contributing to another symptom: persistent bad breath or an unpleasant taste in the mouth.
-In some cases, the decayed areas may manifest as white, brown, or black stains on the tooth surface, depending on the extent and location of the decay.

 • Pain: One of the most common symptoms is a toothache.